GilRaitses/pax/docs/logs/MASTER_TODO.md

 **Objective:** Compute baseline stress/complexity scores for each of the 82 camera zones.

+**What this means:** For each camera zone, we calculate an average "stress score" that represents how difficult/complex it is to navigate through that area.
+This becomes our baseline (starting point) for comparison.

 **Tasks:**
 - [ ] Collect sufficient data (target: 2 weeks = 672 images/camera)
 - [ ] Set up feature extraction pipeline:
-  - Vision model integration
-  - Batch processing for collected images
-  - Feature vector generation
+  - **Vision model integration:** Connect computer vision models to analyze images
+  - **Batch processing:** Process many images at once efficiently
+  - **Feature vector generation:** Extract the list of numbers (features) from each image
 - [ ] Compute baseline metrics per zone:
-  - Mean stress score
+  - **Mean stress score:** Average difficulty/complexity for this zone
-  - Variance/std deviation
-  - Temporal patterns (hourly, daily)
-  - Peak/off-peak characteristics
+  - **Variance/std deviation:** How much the stress varies (is it consistently busy or sometimes quiet?)
+  - **Temporal patterns:** How stress changes throughout the day (rush hour vs. off-peak)
+  - **Peak/off-peak characteristics:** When is this zone most/least stressful?
-- [ ] Generate baseline report/visualization
+- [ ] Generate baseline report/visualization (heatmap showing stress levels across all zones)

 **Deliverables:**
 - Baseline scores for all 82 camera zones